 Push button | 1 |

-A push button initiates the circuit allowing a positive voltage from the supply line to enter the base resistor, turning ON the transistor and subsequently the relay.
+The circuit begins by pressing a push button which permits a positive supply line voltage to enter the base resistor and turn on the transistor and relay.

-The relay remains activated until the capacitor fully discharges.
+The relay remains off until the capacitor has completely discharged.

-The capacitors value determines the time delay indicating how long the transistor stays in the conducting mode.
+The value of the capacitor controls the time delay which shows how long the transistor remains in the conducting state.

 Limitations: